cortinico/ktfmt-gradle/README.md

     maxWidth.set(80)
     // blockIndent is the indent size used when a new block is opened, in spaces. blockIndent.set(8)
-    // continuationIndent is the indent size used when a line is broken because it's too continuationIndent.set(8)
+    // continuationIndent is the indent size used when a line is broken because it's too. continuationIndent.set(8)
     // Whether ktfmt should remove imports that are not used. removeUnusedImports.set(false)
-    // Whether ktfmt should automatically add/remove trailing commas. manageTrailingCommas.set(false)
+    // Whether ktfmt should automatically add/remove trailing commas.
+    // This will be one of the options in the enum com.ncorti.ktfmt.gradle.TrailingCommaManagementStrategy. trailingCommaManagementStrategy.set(NONE)
 }
 ```